2025 Call for Proposals Now Open

 This funding stream invests in projects that leverage the Greenbelt’s natural and cultural heritage systems for social benefit through education, public and stakeholder engagement, enhancement of recreational spaces, and promotion of the Greenbelt as a significant recreational and tourism destination.
 This stream increases understanding of the many benefits communities obtain from the Greenbelt, celebrates those benefits through engagement, and magnifies interest in sustaining those benefits.

-The Foundation will begin receiving Letters of Intent for this funding program starting Thursday February 22, 2024 until Friday March 22, 2024.
-Upon invitation, full proposals will be requested of select applicants between April 15-16, 2024.
+The Foundation will begin receiving Letters of Intent for this funding program starting Thursday, January 23, 2025 until Friday, February 21, 2025.
+Upon invitation, full proposals will be requested of select applicants between March 18-21, 2025.

 Call for Proposal Announcement